eloj/radix-sorting/README.md

 To treat the key as a signed integer, we need to manipulate the sign-bit, since by default this is set for negative numbers, meaning they will appear at the end of the result.
+Using the xor operator we flip the top bit, which neatly solves the problem:

 ```c
 	return key ^ 0x80000000; // signed 32-bit (asc)